Category

 The signs of heat stress

 You and all your employees should know the signs of heat stress so they can identify and manage it immediately.
-The longer a person goes without assistance in excessive heat, the more likely they are to become seriously ill.
+The longer a person goes without assistance in excessive heat, the more likely they become seriously ill.
 Here are some of the symptoms of heat stress to look out for:

 • Headache